 This means that a member of staff will have a higher priority than a visiting scholar or student.

 When you apply, you are awarded a priority status.
-For example 2 A would be for a member of staff originating overseas and who is new to Cambridge (generally less than 4 months)
+EG: 2 A would be for a member of staff originating overseas and who is new to Cambridge (generally less than 4 months)

 More information is located at University accommodation FAQs